jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

 In this example we don't need to do anything in terms of     retain or     release since by convention a method of the form

-+ (General/NSWhatever*) whateverPlusSomeOtherPotentialArguments...
++ (NSWhatever*) whateverPlusSomeOtherPotentialArguments...

 returns an     autoreleased object.
-This     stringWithFormat: message handles the     retain (    General/alloc] init]) and     release (    autorelease as in our previous example) for us so it's just up to us to     return the object to the caller.
+This     stringWithFormat: message handles the     retain (    alloc] init]) and     release (    autorelease as in our previous example) for us so it's just up to us to     return the object to the caller.
 In other words, if you return an autoreleased object from one of your methods. let the user of that object worry about retaining it.

 ----